RI-imaging/ODTbrain/README.md

  - Finally: `pip install odtbrain`

 ##### Known Problems
-For older versions of Ubuntu, `python-cffi` is not available.
+- For older versions of Ubuntu, `python-cffi` is not available.
 Install the following packages

       sudo apt-get install python-dev libffi-dev

-and install cffi via
+  and install cffi and numpy > 1.7.0 via pip, e.g.

       pip install cffi
+      pip install numpy==1.7.0

+- The tests fail on old Python installations.
+Please check the algorithms by running the examples.

 ### Testing
 After cloning into odtbrain, create a virtual environment